Registration and Academic Policies

 • If the instructor agrees that the student meets the criteria, the instructor and the student complete a contract outlining how the Incomplete can be resolved, the deadline for resolving the incomplete, and the default grade should the student not complete the agreed upon work.
 The default grade is the grade the student would receive according to the syllabus grade guidelines with no credit for the missing work

-• This form is filed
+• This form is filed with the department

 • The missing work indicated on the form must be completed by the earlier of: